 Current MA Distance Learning in Mediterranean Archaeology supervisees:

-5. Keith Ross, Assessing risks in maritime trade in the 2nd millennium Mediterranean (working title)
+2. Keith Ross, Assessing risks in maritime trade in the 2nd millennium Mediterranean

-6. Janet Morris, Boat imagery on Minoan minor arts (working title)
+4. Janet Morris, Boat imagery on Minoan minor arts

 In previous years I have supervised the following MA and PhD theses to completion:

-1. Vasilki Brouma, Understanding Hellenitic Thanatos - Death, Ritual and Identity in the south-eastern Aegean in the 3rd to 1st c.
+1. Vasilki Brouma, Understanding Hellenistic Thanatos - Death, Ritual and Identity in the south-eastern Aegean in the 3rd to 1st c.
 BC (PhD)

 2. Claudia Alonso, The end of the Mycenaean civilisation (visiting PhD student, Universidad Autónoma de Madrid)

-2. Amy Jolliffee, The Archaeology of post-palatial Achaia (MA by Research)
+3. Amy Jolliffee, The archaeology of post-palatial Achaia (MA by Research)

 9. Athanasia Panopoulou, Interpreting identical votive offerings from 8th c.
 BC Sparta and Tegea: the contribution of visual evidence (MA in Classical Antiquity)